simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ---

-As a web developer doing a lot of teamwork with designers my email history contains a lot `mobile.final-rev2.less-blue.jpg` files - and I am as guilty of this workflow as the designers are.
+As a web developer doing a lot of teamwork with designers my email inbox contains many `mobile-rev2_less-blue.final.jpg` files - and I am as guilty of this workflow as the designers are.

 The problem is so ubiquitous it has become a meme... and an accessory